fmoor/edgedb-docs/doc/datamodel/colltypes.rst

     Arrays represent a one-dimensional homogeneous ordered list.

-    Array indexing starts at 0.
+    Array indexing starts at zero.

-    A tuple type can be explicitly declared in an expression or schema declaration using the following syntax:
+    An array type can be explicitly defined in an expression or schema declaration using the following syntax:

     .. eql:synopsis::